Óscar de Paula

-Óscar Javier de Paula Gamero (born 31 May 1975) is a Spanish retired footballer who played as a striker, currently a manager.
+Óscar Javier de Paula Gamero (born 31 May 1975) is a Spanish former professional footballer who played as a striker, currently a manager.

-Most of his professional career was associated with Real Sociedad, for which he appeared in 11 La Liga seasons, playing 300 competitive matches and scoring 60 goals.
+Most of his 18-year senior career was associated with Real Sociedad, for which he appeared in 11 La Liga seasons, playing 300 competitive matches and scoring 60 goals.

-Playing career

-Club
+Club career

-Born in Durango, Basque Country, de Paula began his football career with lowly clubs in Badajoz as his family hailed from Olivenza (Extremadura).
-Being still a junior he signed with CD Badajoz, and made his professional debut midway through the 1992–93 campaign in Segunda División.
+Born in Durango, Basque Country, de Paula began his football career with lowly clubs in the Province of Badajoz as his family hailed from Olivenza (Extremadura).
+He signed for CD Badajoz while still a junior, and made his professional debut midway through the 1992–93 campaign in the Segunda División.

 At the beginning of 1995–96, de Paula moved back to his native region to play for La Liga side Real Sociedad.
 His first game came on 10 September 1995, featuring three minutes in the 2–0 home win against Sporting de Gijón.
-He went on to spent 11 seasons at the former, all of them in the top flight.
+He went on to spend 11 seasons at the former, all of them in the top flight.

-De Paula's time as a player for Real Sociedad was very successful although he was never a regular starter, more often than not scoring goals after coming in as a substitute, and usually made a good goals scored/minutes played ratio.
-Through 1999 to 2001 he netted nine goals in each season, but made only 11 appearances in 2002–03 as they finished runners-up and, in his last year, managed just six matches (280 minutes) with three goals.
+De Paula's time as a player for Real Sociedad was very successful, but he was never a regular starter, more often than not scoring after coming in as a substitute and with a good goal scored/minutes played ratio.
+Through 1999 to 2001, he netted nine goals in each season; still, he made only 11 appearances in 2002–03 as they finished runners-up and, in his last year, managed just six matches (280 minutes) with three goals.

 In June 2006, de Paula's contract expired and he left and moved south to Cádiz CF in the second division.
-He descended yet another tier to Segunda División B at the end of the 2007–08 campaign after joining SD Ponferradina, scoring a total of 32 league goals in his first two seasons (16 apiece).
+He descended yet another tier to Segunda División B at the end of the 2007–08 campaign after joining SD Ponferradina, totalling 32 league goals over his first two seasons (16 apiece).

 De Paula scored 11 times in 25 games in 2009–10 as the Castile and León team returned to division two after a three-year absence.
-However, Ponfe would be immediately relegated and, aged 36, he announced his professional retirement due to a recurrent knee injury, having appeared in 444 league matches both major levels combined and scored 114 goals.
+However, Ponfe would be immediately relegated and, aged 36, he announced his professional retirement due to a recurrent knee injury, having appeared in 356 league matches across both major levels and scored 71 goals.

-International
+International career

-De Paula won eight caps for Spain at under-21 level, in slightly more than one year.
-His first arrived on 8 October 1996, when he started the 2–1 away victory over the Czech Republic for the 1998 UEFA European Championship qualifiers.
+De Paula won eight caps for Spain at under-21 level in one year.
+His made his debut on 8 October 1996, when he started the 2–1 away victory over the Czech Republic for the 1998 UEFA European Championship qualifiers.